chaseruskin/orbit/docs/src/tutorials/gates_revisited.md

 gates                       1.0.0     install
 ```

-We can see that our previous version of gates is still available too; by default, the search command will report the highest known version for an ip.
+We can see that our previous version of gates is still available too; by default, the search command will report the highest known version for a project.
 ```
 $ orbit info gates --versions
 ```